-However, in practice, many systems are heterogeneous with different system dynamics and even state space dimension.
+However, in practice, many systems has heterogeneity with different system dynamics and even state space dimension.
 Under the circumstances, the traditional state consensus algorithm based on Kronecker product method is not applicable, so the consensus problem of heterogenous multi-agent system is more challenging than the homogeneous case.
 In recent years, the distributed feedforward control approach \cite{Su2012a,Huang2017} has been widely used in solving the consensus problem of heterogeneous multi-agent systems.
-Based on the feedforward control theory framework, researchers also further studied the robust output regulation problem \cite{Bi2022}, leader-follower consensus for uncertain nonlinear system subject to communication delays and switching networks \cite{Lu2018}, and bipartite output consensus over cooperative-competition networks \cite{Yaghmaie2017}, to name just a few.
-The core of this method includes two points: one significant point is the design of distributed observer or compensator to estimate the leader's state; another necessary part is the solving of output regulation equations.
-It's should be pointed that the chosen of the coupling gain to ensure the stability of distributed observer is dependent on the eigenvalues of the communication topology.
-Besides, in light with the distributed internal model method \cite{Wieland2011}, some effort has also been done to the consensus of heterogeneous systems \cite{Zuo2017}, while an internal model requirement is necessary and sufficient for synchronizability of heterogeneous agents, and a transmission zero condition never holds when the dimension of the system output is greater than that of the system input.
-Moreover, to our knowledge, the existing consensus algorithms for heterogeneous multi-agent systems may be hard directly reduced to that of the homogeneous case.
+Based on the feedforward control theory framework, researchers also further studied the robust output regulation problem \cite{Bi2022}, leader-follower consensus for uncertain nonlinear systems subject to communication delays and switching networks \cite{Lu2018}, and bipartite output consensus over cooperative-competition networks \cite{Yaghmaie2017}, to name just a few.
+The core of this method includes two points: the design of distributed observer or compensator to estimate the leader's state, and solving output regulation equations.
+It should be pointed that the choice of the coupling gain to ensure the stability of distributed observer is dependent on the eigenvalues of the communication topology.
+Besides, in light with the distributed internal model method \cite{Wieland2011}, some effort has also been made for the consensus of heterogeneous systems \cite{Zuo2017}, where an internal model requirement is necessary and sufficient for the synchronizability of heterogeneous agents, and a transmission zero condition never holds when the dimension of the system output is greater than that of the system input.
+However, the aforementioned results focus on the output consensus problem and has not considered the performance optimization.